FreaKnight/A24GroupChallenge/README.md

 Using `npm` will also work, just delete [yarn.lock](./react-test/yarn.lock) before running `npm i`

-**Note:** I was not able to figure out how that global script `let divHeight;` was going to be used in the HOC as that is not in scope and the
+**Note:** I was not able to get the global `setDivHeight` to function in time.
+I would have been able to figure it out though